sqoopdata/sd-blog/README.md

 # Questions

-If you have any questions or need help, please feel free to reach us at `jsingh@sqoopdata.com`.
+If you have enjoyed reading our posts and need further help with your IAM requirements, we would be thrilled to speak with you.
+You can reach us at <contact@sqoopdata.com>.